DeGefen/BigData/content/Questions/Questions.md

 - C) Data Lake allows schema-on-read
 - D) Data Warehouse is for open-ended analysis
 ?
-- Amswer: C) Data Lake allows schema-on-read
+- Answer: C) Data Lake allows schema-on-read
 Explanation: Data lakes allow you to define the schema when you read the data, unlike data warehouses.
 See: [[Data Lake]]
 <!--SR:!2025-07-28,1,148-->